 *Note: To make this a delicious adult Butterbeer add liqueurs like Pralines & Cream, Godiva White Chocolate, or Buttershots.
 Feel free to add as much as your heart desires.
 Well, within moderation!

 - 1 cup heavy whipping cream

 - Place the metal bowl of a stand-mixer into the freezer for 15-minutes.

 - Remove from the freezer and add the sugar and whipping cream.

-- Using the whisk attachment begin to whip the heavy cream on medium-high until stiff peaks form.
+- Using the whisk attachment and begin to whip the heavy cream on medium-high until stiff peaks form.

 - Now add the butterscotch syrup and pure vanilla extract.

 - Use immediately or store in an airtight container for up to 12-hours in the fridge.